ronilaukkarinen/mastodon-bird-ui/README.md

 ## Installation for Mastodon instance admins

-1. Copy the contents of [style.css](https://github.com/ronilaukkarinen/mastodon-bird-ui/blob/master/style.css)
-2. Install it as CSS to your assets (add it to your build process to [app/javascript/styles](https://github.com/mastodon/mastodon/tree/main/app/javascript/styles) and rebuild assets) or (preferred) use **Custom CSS** in the Appearance settings in your instance (https://_yourinstance_/admin/settings/appearance):
+1. Copy the contents of [layout-single-column.css](https://github.com/ronilaukkarinen/mastodon-bird-ui/blob/master/layout-single-column.css) and [layout-multiple-columns.css](https://github.com/ronilaukkarinen/mastodon-bird-ui/blob/master/layout-multiple-columns.css) and paste them to the **Custom CSS** in the Appearance settings in your instance (https://_yourinstance_/admin/settings/appearance)

 ![Screen-Shot-2023-03-31-13-25-52](https://user-images.githubusercontent.com/1534150/229111630-c8975708-134b-4887-b259-a87857193387.png)

 ## Installation for regular users, contributing and testing

 1. Install [Live CSS Editor](https://github.com/webextensions/live-css-editor) (or any other extension like [Stylus](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne?hl=en) that allows you to inject CSS into web pages) or use [Unite for macOS](https://www.bzgapps.com/unite) or use the [user.js by eg](https://ieji.de/@eg/110174544387143309)
-2. Copy the contents of [style.css](https://github.com/ronilaukkarinen/mastodon-bird-ui/blob/master/style.css)
+2. Copy the contents of [layout-single-column.css](https://github.com/ronilaukkarinen/mastodon-bird-ui/blob/master/layout-single-column.css) and [layout-multiple-columns.css](https://github.com/ronilaukkarinen/mastodon-bird-ui/blob/master/layout-multiple-columns.css)
-3. Open extension and paste the CSS into the editor
+3. Open extension and paste the contents of both CSS files into the editor
 4. If you use Live CSS Editor, click 📌-icon so the styles will be remembered for the domain or if you want just to use it as needed, activate styles from the extension's popup

 ## Other tweaks and customizations